Reach Center

 Firefighters stand on a smoldering hill surrounded by burnt trees

-Climate change impacts health in the Northwest in many ways.
-Wildfires can kill and hurt people, and damage critical infrastructure and property.
+Extreme weather can be dangerous.
+Wildfires can kill and hurt people and damage critical infrastructure and property.
 Wildfire smoke can be dangerous to breathe.
 Increasingly hot weather poses additional risks of heat stroke, dehydration and other heat-related illnesses.
 Floods can kill people and damage property.

-The University of Washington is well postions to how the REACH Center
+The University of Washington is well positioned to host the Reach Center.

 Aerial view of University of Washington's red square facing Suzzallo Library

-• We are well-established in the Pacific Northwest as a leader in climate research on the local and regional impacts of climate change.
+• We are well-established in the Pacific Northwest as a leader in research on weather and weather-based disasters.

 • We help educate health practitioners across the region.